Sensier HouseTel: 01388 817777

 For immediate, life-threatening emergencies, call 999.

-We have a clinic on most* Wednesday afternoons from 4:20 pm and 5:20 pm to discuss all health issues, including sexual health.
+We have a clinic at the St Andrew's site, on most Wednesday afternoons from 4:20pm and 5:20pm to discuss all health issues, including sexual health.
 No appointment is necessary.

 The clinic is open to all teenagers, whether registered with our Practice or not.

-These are usually carried out by the practice nurses by appointment.
+These are usually carried out by a practice nurses by appointment.
 They fall into four general categories: Children, Adult and Travel.

 In general the practice will contact you when further vaccination or immunisation protection is recommended (except where travel related) but please do not hesitate to contact the practice for an appointment if you consider that you need additional protection.